Mifa celebrates its 50th anniversary! Read more >

 • Formability: good

-• Corrosion resistance: good (in combination with the right coating/surface treatment)
+• Corrosion resistance: good (when combined with the appropriate coating/surface treatment)

 • Weldability: good

-The AZ61 alloy has similar properties to the AZ31, but the addition of a higher aluminium content provides increased corrosion resistance and greater material strength.
-The material strength means that it is not possible to make hollow profiles with this alloy.
+The AZ61 alloy exhibits similar properties to the AZ31 alloy, but due to its higher aluminium content, it has increased corrosion resistance and higher material strength.
+However, because of its high material strength, it is not possible to manufacture hollow profiles with this alloy.

 • Strength: very strong

-• Corrosion resistance: good (in combination with the right coating/surface treatment)
+• Corrosion resistance: good (when combined with the appropriate coating/surface treatment)

 • Weldability: good